 The troops were ordered to round up the people and get them out of the city that same day.
 All residents were ordered to leave immediately.
 The Khmer Rouge warned of American retaliation against their government; they told everyone residing in Phenom Penh that they needed to leave the city immediately because American bombings were imminent.
 Under the impression that they needed to vacate the city quickly and that they would be able to return home in just 3 days, Somuch’s family only took a few belongings and the clothing on their backs.
 He still recalls the image of his little sister, in the bright red jumper his mother had purchased for her, following him out of the city as they left behind yet another home forever.

 The threat of American bombings was just a ruse used by the government to quickly clear out the cities, but its citizens did not know that.
 The government’s ultimate goal was to force everyone into the countryside to work as peasants in the fields, and they had no intentions of letting the residents return.
 They were to follow the communist ideal of hard work with no education, solely devoted to the cause.
 Somuch’s family was forced to trek up into the mountains, a place filled with malaria and other deadly mosquito borne illnesses.
 They were made to walk for nearly 600 km.
 Many people died from exhaustion, starvation, and disease along the way.
 Without access to anti-malaria medications, Somuch contracted malaria not long after the move but managed to survive.
-He would survive the disease a total of 5 times during his young life.
+He would survive attacks from the disease a total of 5 times during his young life.
 Food was scarce, and the family hardly had a few bites to eat some days.
 What Somuch’s parents could scavenge from the jungle mostly went to their children, but it still wasn’t enough, and their stomachs’ soon became distended from hunger.
 It was hard for them to keep track of time; everyday simple became another day they had survived.

 Somuch’s father grew weaker as food grew scarcer, and he gave up what he had to his family.
 Finally, they had a stretch of 9 days where the only food they had was one spoonful of rice or some boiled bamboo, and his father could not fight the hunger that was ravaging his body any longer.
 Somuch’s father died of starvation.
 His family was forced to bury him in the jungle.
 Somuch said they tried and tried to dig him a proper grave, but it was the rainy season, and the ground was too wet.
 The holes kept caving in on them from the water-seeped earth.
 Finally, they simply buried him in the shallow hole with the water.
 In an unmarked grave, the man who sacrificed everything for his family was laid to rest in the muddy waters of the jungle.